pfouque/django-anymail-history/README.md

         # ...
     ]
     ```
-3. Enjoy!
+4. Then migrate the app to create the database table
+    ```manage.py migrate```

+5. 🎉 Voila!

-## settings
+## Settings

-You can add settings to your project’s settings.py either as a single ANYMAIL dict, or by breaking out individual settings prefixed with ANYMAIL_.
+You can add settings to your project’s settings.py either as a single `ANYMAIL` dict, or by breaking out individual settings prefixed with ANYMAIL_.
 So this settings dict:

 ```
 ANYMAIL = {